astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 The repository already has [a GitHub Actions script](https://github.com/astronomer/ce-conn-management-demo/blob/main/.github/workflows/deploy_to_astro.yaml) defined to run the CI/CD workflow that deploys changes to Astro.
 Any push to the `dev` branch triggers the workflow to deploy the code to the `conn-management-demo-dev` Deployment.
 Any merged PR to the `main` branch triggers the workflow to deploy the code to the `conn-management-demo-prod` Deployment.

-To configure the workflow for your own Astro account, you need to set two [GitHub Action Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) and two [GitHub Action variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) in your repository.
+To configure the workflow for your own Astro account, you need to set two [GitHub Action secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) and two [GitHub Action variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) in your repository.

-1. Configure the following GitHub Action Secrets in your repository:
+1. Configure the following GitHub Action secrets in your repository:

     - `DEV_ASTRO_API_TOKEN`: The API token of your development Deployment (`conn-management-demo-dev`).
 You can create Deployment API tokens in the Astro UI, see [Create and manage Deployment API tokens](https://docs.astronomer.io/astro/deployment-api-tokens).
     - `PROD_ASTRO_API_TOKEN`: The API token of your production Deployment (`conn-management-demo-prod`).